rcbops/rpc-openstack/README.md

 * `kibana.yml` - Setup Kibana on the Kibana hosts for the logging dashboard.
 * `logstash.yml` - deploys a logstash host.
-If this play is used, be sure to uncomment the related block in user_extra_variables.yml before this play is run and then rerun the appropriate plays in os-ansible-deployment after this play to ensure that rsyslog ships logs to logstash.
+If this play is used, be sure to uncomment the related block in user_extra_variables.yml before this play is run and then rerun the appropriate plays in openstack-ansible after this play to ensure that rsyslog ships logs to logstash.
 See steps 11 - 13 below for more.
 * `repo-build.yml` - scans throug the YAML files in the source tree and builds